• Pain after placing an implant is normal. It may last for about 3 days and is similar to the sensations after tooth extraction.

 In addition to taking any drugs your dentist prescribed according to instructions they gave you, you may also be taking medications for other conditions.
 Make sure to disclose anything to your dentist prior to the procedure.

-This is very important because some drugs (such as anxiety or heartburn medications) can have a negative impact on healing.
+This is very important because some drugs (such as anxiety or heartburn medications) can hurt healing.
 Some may even lead to implant failure.
-It's also very important to keep chronic conditions well-controlled, especially diabetes, as this helps allow for favorable healing.
+It is also essential to keep chronic conditions well-controlled, especially diabetes, as this helps allow for favorable healing.

 Brush and floss your teeth

 Keeping up oral hygiene during the healing period is vital.
 Your gums need a clean environment without any contamination to recover.
-What’s more, issues like gum disease or tooth decay can be detrimental not only to implant success, but your overall health during this period.
+What is more, issues like gum disease or tooth decay can be detrimental not only to implant success but also to your overall health during this period.

 Brush and floss after every meal and use non-alcoholic mouthwash to disinfect your mouth.
 It is recommended to do this at least 3 times a day for a week after your surgery.
 After that, visit your dentist for regular cleanings 1-2 times per year.